tsdev/go/README.md

 # go
 ### The MATLAB `cd` command on steroids

-Save, go to, go back and retrieve folders identified by arbitrary label
+Save, go to, go back and retrieve folders identified by arbitrary label.
+The function helps if one works on multiple projects and needs to change folders quickly.
+It keeps a database of labels assigned to folders and can switch between them quickly.
+It can also go to folders of any m-file that is on the MATLAB search path.

 `go(label,path)`